Overview of Risk Management at Clark

 Vehicle Accident Reporting

-- To report an accident involving a Clark-owned vehicle, complete an Automobile Accident Information Form and forward it to the business manager.
+- To report an accident involving a Clark-owned vehicle, complete an Automobile Accident Information Form and forward it to the Safety and Risk Management Office.
 Blank forms should be kept in the vehicle’s glove box and used to gather the appropriate information in the event of an accident.
 If the accident results in an injury or vehicle damage in excess of $1,000 a Commonwealth of Massachusetts Motor Vehicle Crash Operator Report form should also be completed.

 - On-the-job accidents resulting in an injury, no matter how minor, must be reported to the Human Resources Department at 508-793-7294.
 Please also see the Worker’s Compensation section below.
 On-the-job accidents that don’t result in any injury should be reported to the appropriate supervisor.

-- Any other accidents should be reported to the Business Manager.
+- Any other accidents should be reported to the Safety and Risk Management Office.

 Certificates of Insurance

 A certificate of insurance is provided by Clark’s insurance company upon request to provide evidence of Clark’s insurance coverage.
-To request a certificate of insurance, please contact the Business Manager.
-To expedite the issuance of the certificate, please provide the name and address of the company requesting the certificate.
+To request a certificate of insurance, please contact the Safety and Risk Management Office.
+To expedite the issuance of the certificate, please provide the name and address of the company requesting the certificate and any specific requirements.
+If you have the previous year’s Certificate of Insurance, please forward that as well.
 Please plan ahead and allow three business days for the certificate request to be processed.

 Driver Policy and Vehicle Insurance

-The purpose of this Driver and Vehicle Use Policy is to set forth the requirements applicable to all drivers of Clark University owned, leased, or rented vehicles or of personal vehicles while on University business.
+This Policy applies to all University, faculty, staff, and students to whom the University grants the privilege of operating a University vehicle (including utility carts).
+The purpose of this Driver and Vehicle Use Policy is to set forth the requirements applicable to all drivers of Clark University owned, leased, or rented vehicles or personal vehicles while on University business.

 The intent of this policy is to ensure the safety of drivers, passengers, and the public as well as minimize losses, damages, and claims against the University.